 We had a great experience and paid less than 25% what we would have paid using our insurance.
 If enough people make decisions like this maybe we can change the economics of the US healthcare system!

-Please share your stories with other readers of this blog.
-If you live in Maine note that Dr. Rosenthal will be the keynote speaker at the 2017 Maine Health Management Coalition symposium October 11, 2017 at the University of Southern Maine.
+We hope you enjoyed this summary of An American Sickness.
+Please share your stories with other readers of the Lean East blog.
+If you live in Maine note that Dr. Rosenthal will be the keynote speaker at the 2017 Maine Health Management Coalition symposium on October 11, 2017, at the University of Southern Maine.
 If you would like to register for this event and meet the author please click here.